The main symptom is a perception of a skipped heartbeat.

 Sometimes beta-blockers

-In an otherwise healthy person, no treatment is needed other than decreasing stress and avoiding caffeine, alcohol, and over-the-counter cold or hay fever remedies containing drugs that stimulate the heart.
+In an otherwise healthy person, no treatment is needed other than decreasing stress and avoiding caffeine, alcohol, and over-the-counter cold or hay fever remedies containing medications that stimulate the heart.

-Drug therapy is rarely used because the risk of side effects due to the drugs is usually greater than the benefit.
+Medications are rarely used because the risk of side effects is usually greater than the benefit.
 The exception is people who recently had a heart attack or who have heart failure that causes symptoms.
-In such people, survival is improved if they are treated with beta-blockers (see table ).
+In such people, survival is improved if they are treated with beta-blockers (see table Some Medications Used to Treat Arrhythmias).

 More Information